 He is the co-founder of the Bay Area Theatre Cypher, a collective of multi-hyphenate hip hop artists that live at the crossfader of theater and hip hop as a means to dismantle the traditional power structures found within the theater-making process by channeling the Hip Hop Cypher as a conduit for inclusive storytelling.

-He is a board member of the Playwrights Foundation.
+He is a board member of the Playwrights Foundation and a member of both the Recording Academy and Actors Equity Association.